reachsolution/You-Dont-Know-JS/types & grammar/ch4.md

 *Explicit* coercion refers to type conversions that are obvious and explicit.
 There's a wide range of type conversion usage that clearly falls under the *explicit* coercion category for most developers.

-The goal here is to identify patterns in our code where we can make it clear and obvious that we're converting a value from one type to another, so as to not leave potholes for future developers to trip into.
-The more explicit we are, the more likely someone later will be able to read our code and understand without undue effort what our intent was.

-It would be hard to find any salient disagreements with *explicit* coercion, as it most closely aligns with how the commonly accepted practice of type conversion works in statically typed languages.
-As such, we'll take for granted (for now) that *explicit* coercion can be agreed upon to not be evil or controversial.
-We'll revisit this later, though.

 ### Explicitly: Strings <--> Numbers

-We'll start with the simplest and perhaps most common coercion operation: coercing values between `string` and `number` representation.

 To coerce between `string`s and `number`s, we use the built-in `String(..)` and `Number(..)` functions (which we referred to as "native constructors" in Chapter 3), but **very importantly**, we do not use the `new` keyword in front of them.
 As such, we're not creating object wrappers.